-The table below describes the interfaces used to connect to the host:
+Interfaces used to connect to the host:

 Standard feature Description Async Connects to a remote HP host through a phone line and a standard asynchronous modem, or directly to the host or terminal controller using an RS-232 direct connection.
 HP NSVT Connects to an HP host using the proprietary HP protocol for Network Services Virtual Terminals (NSVT).
 Telnet Connects to the HP host using the TCP/IP protocol.